marcellbarsony/notes/programming/c/04-Flow-control/02-for.md

 ## For vs. While

-In C, both for and while loops allow you to repeat code, but they have different typical use cases:
+In C, both `for` and `while` loops allow code to be repeated, but they have different typical use cases:

 - **for** loop, if the number of iterations known ahead of time